adi518/vue-breakpoint/README.md

 ```

 ## Show-At/Hide-At Usage
-To use the component in your templates, simply import and register with your component.
+To use the component in your templates, simply cherry-import and register with your component.

 ### Script
 ```js